Mid-Winter Fire School

 Training Sessions

-- Fire Investigations Learn to identify the area of fire origin based on burn pattern recognition and analysis, identify possible sources of ignition and utilizing the scientific method to process all available information to make a cause determination.
-Other topics include dealing with fatal and incendiary fires, conducting interviews and documenting the investigation process.
+2. FIRE INVESTIGATIONS: Learn to identify the area of fire origin through burn pattern recognition and analysis, determine possible sources of ignition and apply the scientific method to process available information for cause determination.
+Additional topics include handling fatal and incendiary fires, conducting interviews and documenting the investigation process.
 Ken Scurto, Independent Forensics.

 Questions